-For applications filed on or after September 16, 2012 it is no longer suggested to include the appropriate U.S. Patent and Trademark Office classification of the divisional application and the status and assigned art unit of the parent application in the application data sheet.
+It is no longer appropriate to include the U.S. Patent and Trademark Office classification of the divisional application and the status and assigned art unit of the parent application in the application data sheet.
 See MPEP § 601.05.

 Use form paragraph 2.01 to remind applicant of possible divisional status.